Learn something new every day

 A county supervisor may also vote on budget issues.
 The board will commonly look at the developing budget, set up an annual budgeting overview, and keep track of revenues versus expenditures to help provide the best use of taxpayer money.
 A county board of supervisors may get input from a local school district or other board to see how projects will affect the local education system.

-County supervisors are expected to represent their communities in a professional way.
+These officials are expected to represent their communities in a professional way.
 Local residents often attend public meetings of a board of supervisors to make sure business is being done properly, and with the interests of the community in mind.
-Good resolution of local county issues frequently relies on good communication and cooperation between county supervisors.
+Good resolution of local county issues frequently relies on good communication and cooperation between supervisors.
 A county supervisor will generally keep the community in mind while working, either in public meetings or in the interim.

 There are places to go if a local government official is acting in questionable ways - various state offices would handle complaints.